Jean-Christophe P. GABRIEL

 Position

-Jean-Christophe P. Gabriel now leads an international research group delocalised on both CEA Saclay and Nanyang Technological University.
-Members of the group in NTU are focussing on developping e-waste recycling process steps.
+Prof. Jean-Christophe P. Gabriel now leads an international research group delocalised on both CEA Saclay and Nanyang Technological University (2024 World’s second best university in Material Science).
+Members of the group in NTU are focussing on developing e-waste recycling process steps.
 In Saclay, in addition to e-waste recycling, the group also investigate nanomaterials, their synthesis, characterisation, processing and applications.

 Research